 Ingredients for Cranachan

-You don’t need to follow these amounts to the letter by any means.
-If you have more of less of some things it’s ok!
-We liked this amount of whisky and honey with the cream, but you can definitely add more or less to suit you.
+We liked this amount of whisky and honey with the cream, but you can definitely add more or less to suit your own tastes.
 The same goes for the oats and raspberries.

 Oats

-Don’t worry too much about what oats you use, just whatever you have to hand should be fine.
-We just used standard porridge oats.
-If you plan to make and serve this right away the oats will maintain their crunch, but if you leave it in the fridge for a while before serving they will soften.
-We preferred it this way!
+If you plan to make and serve this right away, the oats will maintain their crunch, but if you leave it in the fridge for a while before serving, they will soften.

 Honey